aabs/indinf-com/_posts/older/2010-03-10-programming-with-petri-nets.markdown

 [![](http://aabs.files.wordpress.com/2010/03/img7.png)](http://aabs.files.wordpress.com/2010/03/img7.png)

-The observant amongst you will immediately notice that $latex T_0$ will always be enabled under this marking and the tokens will continue to grow.
+The observant amongst you will immediately notice that $$ T_0$$ will always be enabled under this marking and the tokens will continue to grow.
 There's a lot of techniques for analysing this kind of net and its properties.
 I can’t go into that topic here, but as with other software design, there are patterns and refactorings that can help to design a _safe_ and _conservative_ net.

 The arcs of the Petri Net can, and generally are, ‘_generalised’_ to represent the case of multiple arcs between a place and transition.
 Rather than muddle the model with many identical edges we can add a ‘_weight’_ to an arc.
 Whatever the weight is, is the number of tokens removed or added.
 Whatever the sum of the weights on the input arcs are is the number of tokens that must be present in the input places for a transition to be active.
 Likewise, the output arcs of a transition can have weights signifying how many token they add to their output places.